Examples of recent questions relating to leasehold conveyancing in Swanscombe

 - Service charge per centages that don't add up correctly leaving a shortfall

-You may have difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
-Santander, Chelsea Building Society, and Platform Home Loans Ltd all have very detailed requirements when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease does not cover certain provisions they may refuse to provide security, obliging the purchaser to withdraw.
+You will have difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
+Halifax, Leeds Building Society, and Platform Home Loans Ltd all have very detailed conveyancing instructions when it comes to what is expected in a lease.
+If a mortgage lender believes that the lease does not cover certain provisions they may refuse to grant the mortgage, obliging the buyer to withdraw.

 Other Topics